 Opening Times For The Royal Mews

-The Royal Mews is closed during State Visits and royal events and on the following dates in 2014:
+The Royal Mews is closed during State Visits and Royal Events.

 Tickets for The Royal Mews are available online from Visit Britain, the official shop of the British Tourism Authority.